TheMelodyOfCode/React--Firebase--Recipes-App/README.md

 > Open your browser and navigate to
 > - http://localhost:3000 to view the app.

-### Deployment
-> The app is temporarily hosted on https://themelodyofcode.com/

 ### Contributing
 > Feel free to submit pull requests or create issues